GooldenApple/Jazz-the-Cat-in-the-Hat/TESTING.md

 - **Countdown set to an unexpected value:**
   - Steps: Manually set `localStorage.setItem('countdownSec', '999')` or a negative value and reload.
-  - Expected: The game falls back to sensible behaviour (long countdown is still allowed, but does not break play).
+  - Expected: The game ignores invalid countdown values and falls back to a valid option (0s, 3s or 5s) without breaking play.

 - **Refresh during gameplay:**
   - Steps: Start a level and reload the page mid-run.